List of birds of Asia

 The birds of Asia are diverse.
 The avifauna of Asia includes 3845 species.

 The taxonomy of this list adheres to James Clements's Birds of the World: A Checklist, 2022 edition.
 Taxonomic changes are ongoing; as more research is gathered from studies of distribution, behaviour, and DNA, the order and number of families and species may change.
 Furthermore, different approaches to ornithological nomenclature have led to concurrent systems of classification (see Sibley-Ahlquist taxonomy).

-The area includes Russia east of the Ural River and Ural Mountains and the Russian Arctic islands east of Novaya Zemlya, as well as Kazakhstan, Georgia, Azerbaijan, and Turkey.
+The area includes Russia east of the Ural River and the Ural Mountains and the Russian Arctic islands east of Novaya Zemlya, as well as Kazakhstan, Georgia, Azerbaijan, and Turkey.
 The area is separated from Africa by the Suez Canal.
 In the Indian Ocean it includes Sri Lanka, Lakshadweep (the Laccadive Islands), the Andaman and Nicobar Islands.
 It includes the Russian islands in the Bering Sea and North Pacific, Japan, the Izu Islands, the Ryukyu Islands, Taiwan, the Philippines, Malaysia and Indonesia.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.